BaskaranV15/OS-EX.8-IMPLEMENTATION-OF-BANKER-S-ALGORITHM/README.md

 # OS-EX.8-IMPLEMENTATION-OF-BANKER-S-ALGORITHM

+# AIM:
-# ATo write a C program to implement Bankers Algorithm to avoid Deadlock.IM:
+To write a C program to implement Bankers Algorithm to avoid Deadlock.IM:

 # ALGORITHM: